 Since I carry a vivid memory of that upskirt woman from his early writing and since he tried, after all, to fuck me and my best friend at the same time–no, he didn’t succeed, but he installed some unfortunate and unnecessary Buddhism into our adolescent minds, and it lingered for a while–I couldn’t help but pay special attention to how he drew his female characters.
 Yep, they were two-dimensional objects seen through the eyes of a superstud.

-“Okay,” – I reasoned with myself.
-“He can only see the world from his subjective perspective, real or imaginary.
+I started reasoning with myself: “Listen, he can only see the world from his subjective perspective, real or imaginary.
 EVERYBODY is like that.”

 But the thought stuck in my mind, and I went down the memory lane.